A collection of resources to help you measure the success of your work or find out about the impact of sport in projects with refugees.

 - Football and Refugees: Addressing key challenges

 A collection of good practices shared by UEFA member associations.
-This guide shows how football can have an impact in lessening difficulties that have emerged because of recent displacement crisis in Europe. - Mapping of good practices relating to social inclusion of migrants through sport
+This guide shows how football can have an impact in lessening difficulties that have emerged because of recent displacement crises in Europe. - Mapping of good practices relating to social inclusion of migrants through sport